 Richard M. Peralta, 50, Filipino, Senior Vice President 1, is currently the Head of Branch Services Support Segment in Operations Group.
-He has more than twenty nine (29) years of banking experience.
-Prior to assuming his current role in May 2022, he was Head of Branch Operations and Control Segment from October 2020 to April 2022.
-Upon the merger of RCBC and RCBC Savings Bank (RSB), he was designated as Regional Service Head for Central Metro Manila and Rizal Region, role which he performed from August 2019 to October 2020.
-At RSB, he was assigned to roles as follows: National Service Head from 2016 to 2019; Regional Service Head from 2012 to 2016; District Service Head from 2010 to 2012; Operations Specialist from 2002 to 2009; and Business Center Control Officer from 1998 to 2002.
+He has more than 29 years of banking experience.
+Prior to assuming this role in May 2022, he was Head of Branch Operations and Control Segment from October 2020 to April 2022.
+Upon the merger of RCBC and RCBC Savings, he was designated as Regional Service Head for Central Metro Manila and Rizal Region, role which he performed from

+August 2019 to October 2020.
+At RCBC Savings Bank, he was assigned to roles as follows: National Service Head from 2016 to 2019; Regional Service Head from 2012 to 2016; District Service Head from 2010 to 2012; Operations Specialist from 2002 to 2009; and Business Center Control Officer from 1998 to 2002.
 He was formerly connected with Capitol Bank where he started as a General Bookkeeper in 1994 and later assumed a Branch Accountant function in 1996.
 His career in the banking industry started in 1994 when he joined Insular Savings Bank as a Corplan Analyst.
 He graduated in 1994 at the University of the Philippines in Los Banos with a degree in Bachelor of Science in Economics.
 He finished the program for Doctor of Jurisprudence in 2009 at the University of Batangas.

 Nancy J. Quiogue, 55, Filipino, Senior Vice-President 1, is the Regional Service Head of North Metro Manila.
-She has thirty two (32) years of banking experience.
+She has 32 years of banking experience.
 Prior to assuming her current position, she was the Regional Service Head for North Metro Manila and Central Metro Manila.
 She was the Regional Service Head for Metro Manila from April 2010 to December 2014 and District Service Head for Metro Manila from May 2004 to April 2010.
 She also held various positions at the Bank since 1991.
-Ms. Quiogue graduated from the Philippine School of Business Administration with a Bachelor of Science degree in Business Administration major in Accounting.
+Ms. Quiogue graduated from the Philippine School of Business Administration with a Bachelor of Science degree in Business Administration majoring in Accounting.

-Elsie S. Ramos, 58, Filipino, Senior Vice-President 1, is the Head of Litigation/Labor Division.
-She has thirty five (35) years of experience in handling legal functions.
-Prior to her current appointment, she was the Head of Legal Affairs Division.
+Elsie S. Ramos[†], 58, Filipino, Senior Vice-President 1, is the Head of Litigation/Labor Division.
+Prior to this appointment, she was the Head of the Legal Affairs Division.
 She joined the Bank in 2006 and assumed the position of Litigation Department Head.
-Prior to joining RCBC, she was the Corporate Lawyer and Head of Legal and Corporate Affairs Division for Empire East/Land Holdings (2004-2006), Senior Associate and Lawyer-In-Charge of the Docket/Records Section for Ponce Enrile Reyes and Manalastas (2003-2004), Senior Associate for Martinez and Mendoza (2001-2002), Senior/Junior Associate for Ponce Enrile Reyes and Manalastas (1996-2000) and Legal Consultant for Companero Y Companera (1997-1998).
-She held various positions in the University of the Philippines, Department of History such as Assistant Professor (1994-1998), Assistant to the Chairman (1992-1993) and Instructor (1988-1994).
+Prior to joining RCBC, she was the Corporate Lawyer and Head of Legal and Corporate Affairs Division for Empire East/Land Holdings (2004 to 2006), Senior Associate and Lawyer-In-Charge of the Docket/Records Section for Ponce Enrile Reyes and Manalastas (2003 to 2004), Senior Associate for Martinez and Mendoza (2001 to 2002), Senior/Junior Associate for Ponce Enrile Reyes and Manalastas (1996 to 2000) and Legal Consultant for Companero Y Companera (1997 to 1998).
+She held various positions in the University of the Philippines, Department of History such as Assistant Professor (1994 to 1998), Assistant to the Chairman (1992 to 1993) and Instructor (1988 to 1994).
 She was also a Part-Time Instructor at the St. Scholastica's College, Manila from 1987 to 1989.
 She obtained her Bachelor of Arts and Master of Arts degree in History from the University of the Philippines, Diliman.
 She also finished her Bachelor of Law in the same university.
+(Retired effective April 15, 2024)